 When you are being assaulted by negative comments and criticism at work, it’s critical that you stay close to people who will support and encourage you.
 If you do not have strong connections with a core group of friends or family, take the time to do so.

-Relationships with others reminds us that we are not alone and that all of us struggle.
+Relationships with others remind us that we are not alone and that all of us struggle.
 Talk out your fears and concerns.
 Once you do, you may find that people who exude the outward appearance of confidence and success have the same fears and concerns that you do.

 This is where self-care becomes very important if you want to become more resilient.